Ecuador Resort Eco-Lodge

 Travel Options

-"Quilotoa Loop" is a name given to the winding circuit of spectacular dirt roads that connect Lake Quilotoa to Latacunga and the Pan-American Highway.
-We are located on the western side of the Quilotoa Loop, well off the beaten track, four to five hours from Quito and three hours from the Pan-American Highway.
+The "Latacunga Loop" OR "Quilotoa Circuit" is a name given to a large loop of spectacular winding roads that connect Laguna Quilotoa to Latacunga and the Pan-American Highway.
+It is recommended to travel in one way and leave on the other part of the loop, thus completing the circuit.
+We are located on the western side of the Quilotoa Loop, well off the beaten track, about three and a half hours from Quito and two and half hours from the Pan-American Highway.

 Map of Quilotoa Loop